574n13y/Dev_Ops/Day7.md

 🔸 DevOps Question:
 What is a Canary Deployment, and how does it minimize the risk of rolling out new features or updates in production?
+- A **Canary Deployment** is a strategy that involves rolling out new features or updates to a small subset of users (the "canary") before deploying it to the entire user base.
+- **How It Minimizes Risk:** By gradually exposing the new version, you can monitor for issues, performance drops, or unexpected behavior.
+If the deployment is successful, it can be rolled out to more users.
+If not, it’s easier to roll back the change, minimizing the impact on production.